-We're excited to get your Night Aligners started, and it's not time to complete your order .
-We'll start producing them and you should have them in about 4-5 weeks.
+We're excited to get your Night Aligners started.
+After completing your order, you should have them in about 4-5 weeks.

 Includes: Aligners, Retainers (worth $149) and Whitening (worth $39).